-Have you recently optimized the meta title and meta description of a website only to find it truncated when Google displayed it in the search results?
+Have you recently optimized the meta title and meta description of your website as part of the on-page optimization effort?
+Did the words truncate when Google displayed the same in the search results?
 If yes, you are not alone!

 A majority of the meta titles and meta descriptions that SEOs write get truncated due to the lack of understanding about how Google SERP works.
 Even the SEO experts tend to make this mistake, which stemmed from an age-old belief that Google considers 70 and 160 as the character limit for the title and description, respectively.